NativeScript/docs-v7/core-concepts/visual-studio-code-extension.md

 The extension depends on a globally installed NativeScript CLI.
 It will show an error message if it can't find it.

-### Figure 6: Handle NativeScript's error for extentions builded for specific NativeScript CLI.
+### Figure 6: Handle NativeScript's error for extensions builded for specific NativeScript CLI.
 ![NativeScript not found](../img/visual-studio-code-extension/nativescript-not-found-error-message.png)

 > The extension requires a specific NativeScript CLI version and if you have another version installed, you will see a warning message.
 The extension is likely to work with the unsupported version but it is recommended that you update the NativeScript CLI or the VS Code extension.